All Physicians’ Forms

 Challenging Patient Program

 The Challenging Patient Program provides staff with clear and concise guidelines on how to deal with a challenging patient who is abusive, threatening, and/or exhibiting violence toward staff, patients or others.
-NKC has a zero tolerance policy for possession of weapons, violence or threats against persons on our properties.
+NKC does not allow weapons of any type on our properties.
+We take seriously any violence or threats of harm.
+Following our Challenging Patient Program assists us in responding in a consistent and thoughtful manner with safety in the unit a primary goal.

 Hospital Services

 Provides high quality comprehensive, cost-effective renal replacement therapy and related extracorporeal therapies to hospitalized patients at contract hospitals/medical centers.
-Treatments available include hemodialysis, hemoperfusion, pump ultrafiltration, TPE (Therapeutic Plasma Exchange), and CRRT (Continuous Renal Replacement Therapy).
-Please contact the program at 1-855-292-3045.
+Treatments available include hemodialysis, hemoperfusion, isolated ultrafiltration, and CRRT (Continuous Renal Replacement Therapy).

 Language Translation